- Student submissions will be presented in the Student Commons Building, on the Denver Campus.

-- Any UC Denver undergraduate or graduate student who is enrolled on the Downtown Campus or Anschutz Medical Campus engaged in scholarly activities in collaboration with UC Denver faculty is encouraged to apply.
+- Any CU Denver undergraduate or graduate student who is currently enrolled OR any CU Denver Alum who was enrolled the previous Summer or Fall semester on the Denver Campus or Anschutz Medical Campus who engaged in scholarly activities in collaboration with CU Denver faculty is encouraged to apply.

-- Presenters are asked to remain at their exhibit during the entire 2-hour session.
+- Presenters are asked to remain at their exhibit during the entire session.

 - Presentations should be tailored to an educated, non-expert audience.